MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/project-management/project-sefa-inquiry.md

 ## Set up the CFDA clusters

-You must set up the CFDA clusters that can be associated with CFDA numbers in the Schedule of Domestic Federal Awards inquiry.
+You must set up the CFDA clusters that can be associated with CFDA numbers in the Schedule of Expenditures of Federal Awards inquiry.

 1. Go to **Project management and accounting \> Setup \> Grants \> Catalog of Federal Domestic Assistance clusters**.
 2. Select **New** to create a CFDA cluster.